 10 interesting facts to celebrate World Telecommunications Day

 Can you imagine your life without calling your loved ones and colleagues or sending important emails to customers, business partners, and friends?
-Did you ever think about how important is communication in your daily activities?
+Did you ever think about how important communication is in your daily activities?
 It is an integral part of your life.
-Yet, to communicate freely and seamlessly you need tools and solutions – you need telecommunications.
+Yet, to communicate freely and seamlessly, you need tools and solutions – you need telecommunications.

-It is not a surprise then that we have a special day – 17th May – to celebrate the Telecommunications and Information Society.
+Unsurprisingly, we have a special day – 17th May – to celebrate the Telecommunications and Information Society.
 Its purpose is to highlight the key role of communication and information technologies (ICT) in our lives and our societies’ development.

 Some interesting facts about Telecommunications

 1. World Telecommunications Day was celebrated for the first time in 1965 to commemorate the founding of the International Telecommunication Union.
 An organization that is a successor of the International Telegraph Union (founded in 1865).
-The latter was actively involved in all the great breakthroughs in communications including:
+The latter was actively involved in all the great breakthroughs in communications, including:

 • the invention of the telephone in 1876